 On his fondness for golf (he’s a scratch golfer) and the outdoors

 Before moving to New York, I made my home in Arizona for about 18 years.
-So I love hiking, running, golf and any kind of outdoor activities.
+I love hiking, running, golf and really any kind of outdoor activity.
 Golf has a special place for me because I learned the game at a young age from my father.
 It’s no secret that a lot of the pitchers like to get out and compete away from the field on the golf course.
-It’s just something I’ve always enjoyed doing, and it’s still one of my favorite things to do with my dad.
-Some of my best memories with him are competing out on the course.
+It’s just something I’ve always enjoyed doing, and it’s one of my favorite things to do with my dad -- some of my best memories with him are tied to that.

 I had some misguided ideas about possibly pursuing golf after baseball.
 I did it for about six months after I retired.
-I started playing a little bit of competitive golf around Arizona and really enjoyed it, but I also realized just how good the guys out on tour actually are.
-I abandoned the idea of pursuing a professional career in golf pretty quickly and turned my attention towards graduate school.
+I started playing a little bit of competitive golf around Arizona and really enjoyed it, but eventually abandoned the idea of pursuing a professional career in golf pretty quickly and turned my attention towards graduate school.
 I don’t get much time to play these days but the great thing about the sport is you can come back to it, enjoy it and compete pretty much at any age.

 On his other off-field interests

 In addition to sporting-type stuff, I am also a foodie.
 I love cooking (but especially the eating part) and finding new restaurants.
-I love movies and books, something I inherited from and enjoy sharing with my mom.
-And exploring New York has become a new passion as well.
-I love learning the different neighborhoods, the culture, the shows and exploring the city.
+I also love movies and books, something I inherited from and enjoy sharing with my mom.
+And exploring New York has been a passion since moving there.
+I love learning the different neighborhoods and experiencing the culture of the city.

 And one more fun fact - for a long time growing up, I had dreams of being an astronaut.
-I was fascinated with space.
-I went to space camp in sixth grade in Huntsville, Ala., and had a blast during a week-long program.
-It’s still a hobby of mine -- reading up on NASA missions and companies like Blue Origin and Space X. MIT has a vibrant history with space exploration and aeronautics.
-I explored a little bit of that as well when I was there, "drinking from the firehose" as the popular expression around campus goes.
+Seriously, I was fascinated with space!
+I went to Space Camp in sixth grade in Huntsville, Alabama, and had a blast during the week-long program.
+It’s still a hobby of mine -- reading up on NASA missions and companies like Blue Origin and Space X. Who knows, maybe I’ll get to take a ride up there at some point.